Kenzie Paige: Early appearances (2021–2022)

+Pretty Empowered (2022–present)

 On March 20, 2022 at the Crockett Cup, Ella Envy and Paige, under the name Pretty Empowered, made their NWA debut together, losing to the NWA World Women's Tag Team Champions The Hex.
 On June 11, at Alwayz Ready, Pretty Empowered defeated the Hex to win the World Women's Tag Team Championships.
 This would lead them to a rematch against The Hex on the NWA 74th Anniversary Show for said championships, successfully defending in a Street Fight where Paige also turned heel alongside Envy.
 On September 27, at Pretty Empowered Surge in which they hosted, Envy and Paige introduced Roxy as their third member of Pretty Empowered.

 On December 24, 2022, at NWA Christmas Special, Envy and Paige defeated The Renegade Twins who had made their NWA debut.
 On the February 7, 2023 episode of NWA Powerrr, Envy and Roxy lost to the Renegade Twins, which earned the latter a title shot at Nuff Said.
 On February 11, at Nuff Said, the Envy and Paige lost their NWA World Women's Tag Team Championship bout to the Renegade Twins by pinfall.

+Paige entered the NWA Women's Television Championship inaugural tournament, and on the March 14 episode of Powerrr, she defeated Ashley D'Amboise to advance to the final.
+On April 7, at NWA 312, Paige defeated Max the Impaler in the tournament final to win the NWA World Women's Television Championship.
+On the April 25 episode of Powerrr, she defeated Ella Envy to retain the title.

+On Night One of the NWA 75th Anniversary Show, Paige lost the title to Max the Impaler, but won the Burke Invitational Gauntlet later to earn an NWA World Women's Championship match the following night.
+On Night Two, she defeated Kamille to win the World Women's Championship.
+By winning the title, Paige became the youngest NWA World Women's Champions at 21 years old, and the first NWA Women's Triple Crown Champion.
+On The September 12 episode of Powerrr, Paige had her first successful title defense by defeating Samantha Starr.
+On the October 24 episode of Powerrr, Pretty Empowered turned on Roxy, kicking her out of their group.

+With NWA returning to the territories system, Paige was announced on April 24, 2024 to helm their newest edition Kross Fire Wrestling (KFW), which based in Sevierville, Tennessee.

+On August 16, 2025 at NWA 77th Anniversary Show, Kenzie lost the NWA World Women's Championship to Natalia Markova, ending her two-year reign.

+On October 3, 2025, at night one of Kross Fire Wrestling’s Black Harvest event, Paige defeated Jackson Drake and defending champion Juventud Guerrera in a triple threat match to claim the NWA Kross Fire Wrestling Championship.